Mohith-o07/Node_Blog_JWT/README.md

 4. Run the application: `npm start`

 ## Usage
+- To spinup the server, create an .env file and add your mongodbURI to connect to the database and a secret_key for signing the token.

-- Access the application at `http://localhost:3001`
+- Run the app, and access the application at `http://localhost:3001`
 - login/signup using username and password, then you are good to go!
 ## Dependencies